Harbottle & Lewis London Office

 The Legal Cheek View

-From private clients and tech to media and entertainment, Harbottle & Lewis isn’t your typical London law firm, boasting a client roster that includes high-profile A-listers, giant corporations and humble entrepreneurial start-ups.
-Located in an idyllic spot near the swanky Savoy Hotel and London’s biggest theatres, the firm’s lawyers tackle some of the most complex and significant issues in their sectors while expanding its portfolio to include a broader range of IP, corporate/M&A, employment and real estate work.
+From private clients and tech to media and entertainment, Harbottle & Lewis isn’t your typical London law firm.
+Boasting a client roster that includes high-profile A-listers, giant corporations and humble entrepreneurial start-ups, H&L is located in an idyllic spot near the swanky Savoy Hotel and London’s biggest theatres.
+The firm’s lawyers tackle some of the most complex and significant issues in their respective sectors, and the firm itself has recently been expanding its portfolio to include a broader range of IP, corporate/M&A, employment and real estate work.

-Each year their six lucky trainees engage in the whole spectrum of this work, with the traditional four seat training structure offering experience in a range of areas including commercial litigation, corporate, employment, family, film, TV & theatre, media & entertainment, private client, tax and immigration, and technology, data and digital.
+Each year six lucky trainees engage in the whole spectrum of this work, with the traditional four seat training structure offering experience in a range of areas including commercial litigation, corporate, employment, family, film, TV & theatre, media & entertainment, private client, tax and immigration, and technology, data and digital.
 Supported by a dedicated learning and development team, rookies are exposed to hotshot clients from day one.
-During this time, newbies receive a very respectable £47,000 in year one, £50,000 in year two, and then £80,000 upon qualification.
-Whilst this may not be the same as the largest City and US packages on offer, we’re told that the smaller firm, housing all of the 46 partners and 73 other fee earners in a single office, brings a more homely atmosphere.
-It’s reported that juniors usually leave by 7 pm most days, though a trainee in one of the busier teams noted that working late a couple of days a week is likely, but “you will be checked on if you are working past 9 pm”.
-Another points out that they “can usually plan to do something in the evening and very rarely cancel plans”.

 Continue reading